moderndatacompany/dataos.info/docs/resources/stacks/talos/index.md

 # Talos

-Talos is a [Stack](/resources/stacks/) within DataOS that aims to help data developers deliver [RESTful APIs](https://www.redhat.com/en/topics/api/what-is-a-rest-api) from various data sources like databases, data warehouses, and data lakes.
-It simplifies how you write database queries and works well with standard methods for creating APIs, allowing developers to quickly build APIs for AI agents, applications, and other data-driven solutions.
+Talos is a [Stack](/resources/stacks/) within DataOS designed to streamline the creation of data APIs ( [RESTful APIs](https://www.redhat.com/en/topics/api/what-is-a-rest-api) ), facilitating seamless access to data from diverse sources such as databases, data warehouses, and data lakes.
+By simplifying the process of writing and managing database queries, Talos enables rapid development and integration of APIs into various applications and AI agents.

 *It turns your SQL into APIs in no time!*

 !!!tip "Talos within the Data Product Life-cycle"
     Talos operates within the consumption layer of the Data Product Life Cycle within DataOS, facilitating access and usability for consumers, whether they are external systems, applications, or end-users.
 The Talos API endpoints are crucial in this process, offering a standardized and flexible interface for accessing and consuming Data Products via API.
 Talos is particularly valuable when Data Products need to be accessed or consumed outside the DataOS environment via API.
-    Talos operates within the consumption layer of the Data Product Life Cycle within DataOS, facilitating access and usability for consumers, whether they are external systems, applications, or end-users.
-Talos API endpoints are crucial in this process, offering a standardized and flexible interface for accessing and consuming Data Products via API.
-Talos is particularly valuable when Data Products need to be accessed or consumed outside the DataOS environment trhough an API.